AI Architecture & Infrastructure

 Hierarchical Storage Structure

-For multi-client, multi-product deployments, artifacts are organized hierarchically: client → product → configuration level → timestamp.
-Each timestamp directory contains a complete, self-contained configuration—all modules, all parameters, the manifest.
+For multi-client, multi-product deployments, artefacts are organised hierarchically: client → product → configuration level → timestamp.
+Each timestamp directory contains a complete, self-contained configuration: all modules, all parameters, the manifest.

 The timestamp is monotonically increasing and never reused.
 This creates a natural audit trail: you can list all configurations for a given product in chronological order, see exactly when each was created, and understand the evolution over time.

-Within each configuration, modules are separated: classification artifacts in one directory, registration artifacts in another, preprocessing in a third.
-Each module has its own parameter file that fully specifies its execution—no cross-module dependencies, no implicit assumptions.
+Within each configuration, modules are separated: classification artefacts in one directory, registration artefacts in another, preprocessing in a third.
+Each module has its own parameter file that fully specifies its execution: no cross-module dependencies, no implicit assumptions.

 This structure scales.
 Adding a new client means creating a new top-level directory.
 Adding a new product configuration means adding under the client.
 Updating a model means creating a new timestamp.
 The old configuration remains accessible forever.